qwshen/spark-flight-connector/README.md

-The spark-flight-connector is a Spark DataSource API (v2) that reads/writes data from/to Arrow-Flight end-points, such as Dremio Flight Server.
-Arrow Flight enables high speed data transfer compared to ODBC/JDBC connections by utilizing the Apache Arrow format to avoid serializing and deserializing data.
+The spark-flight-connector is an Apache-Spark DataSource API (v2) that reads/writes data from/to Arrow-Flight end-points, such as Dremio Flight Server.
+With proper partitioning, it supports fast load of large datasets by paralleling the read; for write, it supports all insert/merge/update/delete DML operations.
+With arrow-flight, it enables high speed data transfer compared to ODBC/JDBC connections by utilizing the Apache Arrow format to avoid serializing and deserializing data.

 To build the project: